 Cape Wrath Challenge Marathon

-Part of the week long Cape Wrath Challenge, which features a week of events in this beautiful remote corner of Scotland.
-The week includes a ¬road half marathon, a trail run, a multi terrain run a beach run, and the full marathon.
+Part of the week-long Cape Wrath Challenge, which features a week of events in this beautiful remote corner of Scotland.
+The week includes a road half-marathon, a trail run, a multi-terrain run, a beach run, and the full marathon.
 You can enter the whole week of events or just pick and choose which ones you want to enter.
 The marathon has been measured by a UKA course measurer and has a unique feature in that it features a ferry crossing!
+As the race info states:

 “It is essential that every participant understands that this is quite unlike a normal road race.
 It is extremely challenging, including a climb of over 2,415 feet and is the most North Westerly and probably the most innovative run on mainland Britain.
 The route is extremely exposed.
 The logistics involved in hosting these events mean that available entries are limited and it is is vital that individuals and teams register early.
 ALL RUNNERS MUST REGISTER BEFORE THE WEEK OF THE CHALLENGE”